10sec-project/10seconds/doc/zmq.md

 ## Remarks

-From the perspective of biteducoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into biteducoind directly.
+From the perspective of 10secondsd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into 10secondsd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it